 #2 – Uniform Gift to Minor Act Account (UGMA):

-This type is used for a gift to the minor once they attain the age of majority.
-It is pertinent to note here that the UGMA account is limited to stocks, cash, bonds, shares, etc as against all the assets under the UTMA account.
+This type is used as a gift to the minor once they attain the age of majority.
+It is pertinent to note that the UGMA account is limited to stocks, cash, bonds, shares, etc., against all the assets under the UTMA account.

-After adding up interest over a period of 10 years to 10 million dollars suppose the amount comes to 35 million dollars.
-This amount of 35 million dollar Shelby now divided between both the children in pre specifies the specified ratio of 4:3.
-Thus child A will get the funds of $20 million and child B will get the fund of $15 million from the trust fund.
+After adding up interest over ten years to $10 million, the amount adds up to $35 million.
+The $35 million Shelby now divided between the children pre-specified the specified ratio of 4:3.
+Thus, Aaron will secure $20 million, and Ben will get $15 million from the trust fund.

-A custodial account is basically an account where the banks are holding the investment on behalf of the responsible person for the benefit of another person, generally the minors since the person doesn’t have the legal rights on the investments.
+In a custodial account, the banks hold investments on behalf of the responsible person for another person’s benefit.
+Generally, the minors, since the person does not have the legal rights on the investments.

 However, a deposit account is an account where the banks and the financial institutions are responsible for the accounts, for example, the saving bank accounts.

 There is another legal way to start funds from this account type when one wants to withdraw money from a custodial account and demonstrate that the funds will be used only for the minor and the minor: a UGMA or a UTMA.